-Service dogs are working dogs, individually trained to perform specific tasks for the benefit of an individual with a disability that are directly related to that disability.
+Service dogs are working dogs, individually trained to perform specific tasks for the benefit of an individual with a disability that is directly related to that disability.
 As working dogs, service dogs should not be petted and distracted so that they can stay focused on their owner.
-Some people may not realize what an important role service dogs play for the health and safety of their owners and are likely to behave inappropriate when around a service dog.
-In order to interfere with any interactions by passerby, many handlers decide to put different types of service dog equipment on their paw friends, in order to make them easy to identify.
+Some people may not realize what an important role service dogs play for the health and safety of their owners and are likely to behave inappropriately when around a service dog.
+In order to interfere with any interactions by passersby, many handlers decide to put different types of service dog equipment on their paw friends, in order to make them easy to identify.

-In today’s article we will answer questions such as: is wearing a vest/harness or any kind of service dog gear mandatory, what are the pros and cons of wearing a service dog gear, how to choose the right type of vest/harness for your dog and what types are available on the market.
+In today’s article, we will answer questions such as: is wearing a vest/harness or any kind of service dog gear mandatory, what are the pros and cons of wearing a service dog gear, how to choose the right type of vest/harness for your dog and what types are available on the market.

 Is Wearing a Vest Mandatory for Service Dogs?

-The Americans with Disabilities Act (ADA) does not require service dogs to wear a vest, a harness or any training gear for identification.
+The Americans with Disabilities Act (ADA) does not require service dogs to wear a vest, a harness, or any training gear for identification.
 “The ADA does not require service animals to wear a vest, ID tag, or specific harness.”
-For more information about the ADA regulations you can click here.
+For more information about the ADA regulations, you can click here.
 If you are a non-US citizen, you may need to check the regulations in your country in regard to service dog identification accessories while in public.